|Dates / Deadlines:|

 No, unfortunately, for logistical and academic reasons non program participants are not able to join the program for excursions.

-During the orientation you will meet and work with the on-site academic director, Prof. Janine Ludwig, as well as our program coordinator, Mr. Jens Schroder.
-Orientation events include a tours of campus and the city, an overview of Bremen’s public transportation system, course registration meetings, and an overview of your health and safety while studying in Germany.
+During the orientation you will meet and work with the on-site academic director, as well as our program coordinator, Ms. Verena Mertz.
+Orientation events include a tour of campus and the city, an overview of Bremen’s public transportation system, course registration meetings, and an overview of your health and safety while studying in Germany.

 Students on this program are afforded the luxury of having a range of dates when they can arrive on site.
 This is due to the flexibility of the DAAD, pre-semester language course.
 Academic year students must keep in mind they are responsible for making their own flights and transportation to their language course as well as onward travel to Bremen once their language course has concluded.
 All academic year participants receive a credit to assist with paying for the pre-semester course, accommodations and transportation to Bremen.